jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Added: New UI
 * Added: WordPress native modal window for image upload, insertion from Media Library and edit
 * Added: Isotope / masonry layout on galleries
-* Added: Define Image Size for Images (either a WordPress registered size or your own dimensions)
+* Added: Define Image Size for Gallery Images (either a WordPress registered size or your own dimensions)

 = 1.3.5.9 =
 * Fix: WordPress 4.5 compatibility.